cking5/undergrad_MC_course/MC_undergrad/Tutorials/source/tutorial2.rst

     LJ core
     start                                  # Tells DL_MONTE to begin the calculation

 The first line, as in our CONFIG file, is simply a title to describe the system that this CONTROL file belongs to.  *finish* tells DL_MONTE that there are no conditions that need to be immediately stated.
-Line 3 describes a combination of four 'seeds' from which the initial configuration is based ('grown').
-The lines beginning with *nbrlist* and *maxnonbondnbrs* are used by DL_MONTE to optimise its performance.
-The line below these specifies what the temperature of our system is going to be, in Kelvin.  *steps* allows you to set how long the simulation will last by specifying how many steps you want it to take, where a step is one Monte Carlo move proposal and outcome.
-Equilibration is how many steps at the beginning of the simulation that are needed for the system to reach equilibrium.
+Line 3 describes a combination of four 'seeds' from which the initial configuration is based (you could say that the initial configuration was 'grown' from these seeds).
+The lines beginning with 'nbrlist' and 'maxnonbondnbrs' are used by DL_MONTE to optimise its performance.
+The line below these specifies what the temperature of our system is going to be, in Kelvin.  'steps' allows you to set how long the simulation will last by specifying how many steps you want it to take, where a step is one Monte Carlo move proposal and outcome.
+Equilibration is how many steps afer which statistics are collected.
 Lines 9-13 allow you to adjust the format of the outputs of DL_MONTE.
-The *move atom* line states that we want a Monte Carlo move to represent moving a particle in our system from one position to another.
+The 'move atom' line states that we want a Monte Carlo move to represent moving a particle in our system from one position to another.
 In our case, our particles are called 'LJ', corresponding to the name of the atoms in the CONFIG file.
 The key feature of the CONTROL file is that DL_MONTE will not do anything unless told to do so (*N.B.* While this gives DL_MONTE great flexibility it means also means that it may be possible to ask DL_MONTE to perform ill-defined calculations).

 FIELD
 -----